-- estimated reserves: - trends in commodity prices and currency exchange rates; - demand for commodities; - plans, strategies and objectives of management; - closure or divestment of certain operations or facilities (including associated costs); - anticipated initial production or construction commencement dates; - expected costs or production output; - the anticipated productive lives of projects, mines and facilities;
+- trends in commodity prices and currency exchange rates; - demand for commodities; - plans, strategies and objectives of management; - divestment of assets or closure of certain operations or facilities (including associated costs); - anticipated production or construction commencement dates; - capital costs and scheduling; - · operating costs; - anticipated productive lives of projects, mines and facilities;

-- industrial action;

-- · provisions for contingent liabilities; and

-- tax and regulatory developments.
+- · provisions and contingent liabilities; and - tax and regulatory developments.

-These forward-looking statements are not guarantees or predictions of future performance, and involve known and unknown risks, uncertainties and other factors, many of which are beyond our control, which may cause actual results to differ materially from those expressed in the statements contained in this prospectus.
-When considering these forward-looking statements, you should keep in mind the cautionary statements contained or incorporated by reference in this prospectus.
+These forward-looking statements are not guarantees or predictions of future performance, and involve known and unknown risks, uncertainties and other factors, many of which are beyond our control, and which may cause actual results to differ materially from those expressed in the statements contained in this prospectus supplement or the attached prospectus (including the documents incorporated by reference herein).
+When considering these forward-looking statements, you should keep in mind the cautionary statements contained or incorporated by reference in this prospectus supplement and the attached prospectus.
 These statements describe circumstances that could cause actual results to differ materially from those contained in any forward-looking statement.

 For example, our future revenues from our operations, projects or mines described in this prospectus supplement and the attached prospectus (including the documents incorporated by reference herein) will be based, in part, upon the market price of the minerals, metals or petroleum produced, which may vary significantly from current levels.
-These variations, if materially adverse, may affect the timing or the feasibility of the development of a particular project, or the expansion of certain facilities or mines.
-Other factors that may affect the actual construction or production commencement dates, costs or production output and anticipated lives of operations, mines or facilities include our ability to profitably produce and transport the minerals, petroleum and/or metals extracted to applicable markets, the impact of foreign currency exchange rates on the market prices of the minerals, petroleum or metals we produce, activities of government authorities in some of the countries where we are exploring or developing these projects, facilities or mines, including increases in taxes, changes in environmental and other regulations and political uncertainty and other factors identified in the description of the risk factors above.
-We cannot assure you that our estimated economically recoverable reserve figures, closure or divestment of such operations or facilities, including associated costs, actual production or commencement dates, cost or production output, or anticipated lives of the projects, mines and facilities discussed in this prospectus will not differ materially from the statements contained in this prospectus.
+These variations, if materially adverse, may affect the timing or the feasibility of the development of a particular project, the expansion of certain facilities or mines, or the continuation of existing operations.

+Other factors that may affect the actual construction or production commencement dates, costs or production output and anticipated lives of operations, mines or facilities include our ability to profitably produce and transport the minerals, petroleum and/or metals extracted to applicable markets; the impact of foreign currency exchange rates on the market prices of the minerals, petroleum or metals we produce; activities of government authorities in some of the countries where we are exploring or developing these projects, facilities or mines, including increases in taxes, changes in environmental and other regulations and political uncertainty; labour unrest; and other factors identified in the risk factors within our Annual Report on Form 20-F for the fiscal year ended June 30, 2013, as incorporated by reference herein.
+We cannot assure you that our estimated economically recoverable reserve figures, closure or divestment of operations or facilities, including associated costs, actual production or commencement dates, cost or production output, or anticipated lives of the projects, mines and facilities discussed will not differ materially from the statements contained in, or incorporated by reference in, this prospectus supplement and the attached prospectus.

-Except as required by applicable regulations or by law, we do not undertake any obligation to publicly update or review any forward-looking statements, whether as a result of new information or future events or otherwise.
+Except as required by applicable regulations or by law, we do not undertake any obligation to publicly update or review any forward-looking statements, whether as a result of new information or future events.